 Next, we will ensure all of the System i system details are as desired.
 Clicking on the Details button opens the following window:

 The Details screen has several options that are separated into two frames.
 The first frame deals with PC options.
 The top check box indicates if a Field Description File (FDF) should be used or not.
 The next two fields are mutually exclusive (for example, one is on or the other is on, but not both).
 If the Use PC file description check box is checked, the file name is enabled and the file type field is disabled (as displayed above).
 If the FDF check box is not checked, the displayed options are reversed.
 The FDF would have been created on a previous download and specifies the file format desired on upload.
 The last item is to translate from ANSI to EBCDIC or from ASCII to EBCDIC.
 This specifies whether to read the file using an ASCII Code Page translation or an ANSI Code Page translation.
 In most cases, the default value of ASCII will work just fine.

 Under the operating system options, the first parameter instructs the transfer to do one of the following things:

 |o||No, Replace Member Only

-This option is used when the file and the member that contain the data on the System i™ system already exist.
+This option is used when the file and the member that contain the data on the IBM i™ system already exist.
 If there is already data in the member, the data will be cleared and the new data written to the file.